 Honey process coffee: Weet sells method.
 The semi-wet coffee processing method, also known as the Honey method, originated in Costa Rica because of its effectiveness in improving coffee quality.
 This method is widely applied in Central American countries and presents a solid foundation.

 Semi-natural coffee – Honey tends to have a prominent sweetness.
-This is largely due to the time the green coffee beans are in contact with the mucilage.
+This is primarily due to the time the green coffee beans are in contact with the mucilage.
 These caramelized sugars infuse during the fermentation and drying process.

 Coffee prepared with this method has good clarity and medium acidity (just like coffee prepared by the wet method).
-They also have a great weight, thick body, and outstanding sweetness (like natural pre-processed coffees).
+They also have a great weight, thick body, and wonderful sweetness (like natural pre-processed coffees).